angela1C/Programming-and-Scripting-Project/README.md

 print("The last 10 rows of the iris dataframe:") print(iris.tail(10))
 ```
-##### The top of the iris data set:
+###### The top of the iris data set:
 <img src="images/iris_head.png" height="200" alt="iris-head" />

-##### The bottom of the iris data set:
+###### The bottom of the iris data set:
 <img src="images/iris_tail.png" height="200" alt="iris-tail" />

-The rows at the top belong to the setosa class.
-The rows at the bottom belong to the virginica class.
-This is just the way the observations are ordered in the csv data set.
+The rows at the top belong to the Iris Setosa class.
+The rows at the bottom belong to the Iris Virginica class.
+This is just the way the observations are ordered in the csv data set from which the dataframe is created.

 The data can be checked for any missing values using the `isnull()` method while `notnull()` returns the opposite.
 `isnull()` returns a `True` or `False` boolean value for each observation.
 Boolean values are coerced to a 1 for True and 0 for False so the `sum` function can be used to count the number of `True` values in the data set, rather than printing all the `True` and `False` values.